 Suel's attorney, Gregory Ridenour, said his client's abusive childhood could be partly to blame for the 52-year-old's lengthy criminal history in multiple states.
-Deputy prosecutor Tasha Lee said Suel racked up 16 misdemeanors and seven felonies in Illinois and Michigan and in Marion and Allen counties in Indiana and served various lengths of jail and prison time.
+Deputy Prosecutor Tasha Lee said Suel racked up 16 misdemeanors and seven felonies in Illinois and Michigan and in Marion and Allen counties in Indiana and served various stints behind bars.

 Allen Superior Court Judge Fran Gull sentenced Suel to 60 years in prison.
 The maximum sentence for murder in Indiana is 65 years.

 Holmes' daughters, Cyntoria Holmes and Na'Quasha Holmes, disputed Suel's claims of remorse during his sentencing hearing.
 Na'Quasha Holmes said Suel lied about their mother being in the hospital when she was bleeding to death from a stab wound in the apartment she shared with Suel.
 Now their children don't have their grandmother.

 “I don't have no one to go to (and say) I need you,” Cyntoria Holmes said.
 “I know he cared about her, but he loved her?
 No. You don't do that to someone you love.”

 Cyntoria Holmes blamed his actions on jealousy.
 On June 10, 2020, while Crystal Holmes attended a party at Baldwin Creek Apartments, Suel sent her countless text messages and called her numerous times asking where she was and what she was doing.